Plastic Wastes: The silent killer Nigerians love

 Shahayau Abdulkadir Jibril, Director Operations of REMASAB discloses that the state government has established a recycling plant that has not commenced operation.

-“According to a survey that we have conducted in 2017, we selected some areas in Kano State, especially the low density areas, the medium density and the areas that have a large population,” Jibril says.
+“According to a survey that we have conducted in 2017, we selected some areas in Kano State, especially the low-density areas, the medium density, and the areas that have a large population,” Jibril says.

 But he admits that the figure would have gone up due to population increase and increase in the number of factories making use of plastic as packaging items.

-“Probably from 2017 to date definitely the volume of plastic waste might have increased due to the increase in the population and due to increase in plastic industries around the city,” he adds.
+“Probably from 2017 to date definitely the volume of plastic waste might have increased due to the increase in the population and due to an increase in plastic industries around the city,” he adds.

 No one has a record of the number of recyclers in Kano State.
-Jibril, whose office supervises collection of waste, does not know too.
+Jibril, whose office supervises the collection of waste, does not know too.

-“Precisely I cannot say yes, but I know that quite a number of plastic industries operating here ranging from those producing soft drinks, bottled items and those in production of containers such as buckets, plates and others.
+“Precisely I cannot say yes, but I know that quite a number of plastic industries operating here ranging from those producing soft drinks, bottled items, and those in production of containers such as buckets, plates, and others.
 There are so many plastic factories that are operating in Kano.
 I can’t say precisely their number but they are many.”

 Is there a policy in place by the state government to manage this plastic waste, Jibril was asked during an interview with this reporter?
 His answer fell short of expectations.
 “Of course, the state government has already put in place some mechanism that will try to address the issue of plastic that is being generated in the state, he begins.

-“Already there is a place that was established by the state government where it will be handling the issue of plastic into recycled line.
+“Already there is a place that was established by the state government where it will be handling the issue of plastic into a recycled line.
 That is already in place but it is yet to be in operation.
 Secondly, there are other international donor agencies that are in touch with the state government trying to intervene in the management of waste, not only plastic but other waste.

 “The intention is to turn them into more valuable materials such that they can be raw materials for other processing industries.
 These are some of the policies put in place.
-For example there is a proposed recycling plant that is going to be established in one of the local governments.
+For example, there is a proposed recycling plant that is going to be established in one of the local governments.